Product placements: types, examples and tips for small businesses

 A popular example of product displacement is the movie Grease.
 It was filmed with a variety of Coca-Cola products, which presented an issue as the producer signed a deal with Coke’s biggest rival, Pepsi, after the film was shot.

 Reverse product placements happen when fictional products result in real life products.
 This leads to the audience watching or listening to a production with a specific placement being able to purchase the item in real life.
 One of the most renowned examples has to be the movie Willy Wonka & the Chocolate Factory, which led to the creation of the Willy Wonka Candy Company.
+This started out as a brand licensing agreement.

 Movie product placements